Real Estate and Personal Property Tax

 Do I have to pay the entire amount due?
 I am a little short at this time.

 No. Partial payments and half payments are now accepted at this web site.
-Enter the amount you are paying in the Partial Payment box.
-To figure your half payment, divide Original Tax by 2.
+Enter the amount you are paying in the partial payment box.
+To figure your half payment, divide original tax by 2.

 What interest rate do you charge?
 Are there any other penalties for failing to pay timely?